kajf/bozr/README.md

     |   |   ├ args [value(s) for placeholders to use in request params, headers or body]
     │   │   ├ on [single http request]
     │   │   ├ expect [http response asserts: code, headers, body, schema, etc.]
-    │   │   └ remember [optionally remember variable(s) for the next call to use in request params, headers or body] │   └ Call two
+    │   │   ├ remember [optionally remember variable(s) for the next call to use in request params, headers or body]
+    |   |   └ rememberHeader [optionally remember header(s) for the next call to use in request params, headers or body]
+    │   └ Call two
     |       ├ args
     │       ├ on